Katakrima

 His feathers, his fake wings, his height,

-it crushed,
+they crushed,

-it crushed,
+they crushed,

-it crashed,
+they crashed,

-into deep, and lightless waters.
+into the deep, lightless waters.

 They always float afterward.

-Alas, stripped of everything,
+Stripped of everything,

 the dream once named